zelliott/asana/README.md

 ### Part 3:

 I abstracted out picture adding into its own method, `fillImages`, so that you could quickly change images sources without having to re-run `layoutFrames` or completely create a new `Gallery`.
 Why Bears, Bill Murrays and Nick Cages?
-They were the only placeholder images that had the same URL pattern.
+They were the only placeholder images that had the same URL pattern!